ra3se/ra3se.github.io/content/common-issues.md

 set r_customHeight 1080
 ```

-Some engine also support `set r_mode -2` that will use the desktop resolution
+Some engines also support `set r_mode -2` that will use the desktop resolution

 ## Mouse acceleration